Alaska Department of Law Internship Program

 Can I take time off during my internship?

-Some sections will approve time off in the middle of the internship (i.e. a one week vacation) as long as the full term of the internship is ten weeks.
+Some sections will approve leave in the middle of the internship (i.e. a one-week vacation) as long as the full term of the internship is ten weeks.

-Send a resume, cover letter, writing sample, law school transcript, and three references to:
+To apply for an internship, send a resume, cover letter, writing sample, law school transcript, and three references to the division you are interested in:

 Alaska Department of Law